 For servicing purposes, the generator set can be divided into three basic parts: the engine, the generator, and the controls.
-This manual covers trouble-shooting and repair information for the generator and the controls.
+This manual covers troubleshooting and repair information for the generator and the controls.
 Refer to the L Engine Service Manual (934-0750) when servicing the engine.

 This manual has separate sections for the generator and voltage regulator, engine control, and associated wiring diagrams.
-While the wiring diagrams at the end of the manual are included to help trace or isolate problems, it is suggested that service personnel use the wiring diagrams shipped with the unit for trouble-shooting.
+While the wiring diagrams at the end of the manual are included to help trace or isolate problems, it is suggested that service personnel use the wiring diagrams shipped with the unit for troubleshooting.

 Repair information for printed circuit boards is not extensive because the solid state printed circuit boards lend themselves more to replacement than repair.
-Application of meters or hot soldering irons to printed circuit boards by other than qualified personnel can cause unnecessary and expensive damage.
+Application of meters or hot soldering irons to printed circuit boards by other than qualified personnel can cause expensive damage.
 Repair of the printed circuit boards is not recommended except by the factory.
 A return and exchange service has been initiated whereby faulty printed circuit boards can be returned to the Distributor and exchanged for good units.
 For more information, contact your Onan Distributor.

-High voltage testing or high potential (or Megger) testing of generator windings can cause damage to solid state components.
-Isolate these components before testing.
+CAUTION High voltage or high potentia nl test- Luiiiis ing of generator wind ings can cause damage to soli d state components.
+Isolate these components bet ore testing.